 To promote my upcoming role as Guest Editor for the January 2017 edition of Tampa Bay Parenting magazine, I was invited to present a segment on Tampa Bay’s Morning Blend news show about eliminating the clutter of holiday toys before the new year.

 Except anyone who’s ever been inside my home or has seen the inside of my car probably feels like they’re on an episode of Hoarders.
+I mean I haven’t got to the point where I need the assistance of a pest control company like terminix kentucky as there are no sights of mice or ants in my car.
+But I have heard a few stories where this has happened to some people.
 I’ve got some junk in my trunk.
 (Za-zing!)
+I just want to start sorting everything out before it even has a chance to get worse.

-Really.
-I have no business telling other people what to do with their “stuff” because, with a two-year-old and four-year-old, I have issues of my own.
+It is funny that I am frantically decluttering my home to get it ready for the market as I have no business telling other people what to do with their “stuff”.
+With a two-year-old and four-year-old, I have issues of my own!

 (All I want for Christmas is for my husband go find Alice the Housekeeper from the Brady Bunch and have her come move in with me.)